 There is a 5-inch gauge miniature railway on the museum site on which children can ride - weather permitting.
 This and other interactive displays make for an informative and entertaining visit for everyone - from families with children to historians and researchers.

-The Museum is open from Good Friday until the last day of September, then weekends only in October.
-Opening can be arranged out of season and outside of normal hours for groups by prior arrangement.
+The Museum is open on Friday, Saturday & Sundays, from Good Friday until the end of October.
+Opening can be arranged outside of normal hours.
 There is a small admission charge.

 The Crampton Tower Museum wish to thank Thanet District Council and Broadstairs & St. Peter's Town Council for their ongoing and invaluable support.